 What is a financial audit and how to prepare for it?

-Well, a financial audit is basically an independent evaluation of a business’s financial reports and processes.
-Auditors usually closely examine the business’s financial transactions and overall operational improvement.
 The role of the auditor (a skilled third party) is more than just verifying how accurate the financial statements are.
 They also help enhance the confidence of several stakeholders in the business’s financial operations and integrity.

 But, even that’s not the full picture.
 What is a financial audit in depth and why is it even necessary?
 What’s, in fact, the purpose of it?
 Read this blog post about a financial audit checklist, and you will have all the answers to your lingering questions about a financial audit.